cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/intro.rst

 The acronym **TRUST** stands for **TR**\ io\_\ **U** **S**\ oftware for **T**\ hermohydraulics.
 This software was originally designed for conduction, incompressible single-phase, and Low Mach Number (LMN) flows with a robust Weakly-Compressible (WC) multi-species solver.
 However, a huge effort has been conducted recently, and now TRUST is able to simulate real compressible multi-phase flows.

-TRUST is also being progressively ported to support GPU acceleration (NVidia/AMD).
+TRUST is also being progressively ported to support GPU acceleration (NVidia/AMD), using the `Kokkos <https://kokkos.org/kokkos-core-wiki/>`_ library.

 The software is OpenSource with a `BSD license <https://github.com/cea-trust-platform/trust-code/blob/master/License.txt>`__, available on GitHub via `this link <https://github.com/cea-trust-platform/trust-code>`__.